 - Telephone: 0191 208 7848

 - Address: (office) Armstrong Building, room 1.20

 I am an historian of nineteenth and twentieth century China.
-Broadly, my research falls into two themes: social histories of conflict in rural China, with a particular focus on the multi-ethnic Southwest; and histories of the rural economy.
+Broadly, my research falls into two themes: the multi-ethnic Southwest, and histories of the rural economy.

-I have also led a project to translate Mao Haijian's Tianchao de bengkui, the most widely-read Chinese account of the First Opium War, into English.
+I have also led a project to translate Mao Haijian's The Qing Empire and the Opium War: Collapse of the Heavenly Dynasty (Tianchao de bengkui), the most widely-read Chinese account of the First Opium War, into English.

 PhD, Victoria University of Wellington (2011)

 Institute of Modern History, Academia Sinica (Taiwan); post-doctoral research fellow, 2011-2013

 My next major project considers human, animal, and mechanical labour in Chinese agriculture from the 1940s through the 1970s.
 After World War Two, there was a vigorous and often emotional debate about mechanization in agriculture.
 UN experts, provincial government officials, and wealthier farmers began to see mechanization as the key to rural prosperity and China’s economic modernization.
 In retrospect, some developmental economists agreed, and argued that agricultural mechanization was a key component of the post-war economic success of Taiwan, South Korea, and Japan.
 Yet critics of Maoist mechanization programmes viewed them as fruitless quests for a “symbol of socialism and modernity” with little economic gain, given the critics’ assumption that China had a large pool of underemployed labour and a shortage of land in relation to the size of the population.
 The aim of this project is to revisit some of these assumptions and develop a better understanding of how and why new mechanical technologies were used in agriculture after World War Two, and with what impact.

 HIS3131: China in Revolution

 HIS3000: Reading History (The Great Divergence)